 Related Article

-How to Create an Inspiring Mission, Vision & Values for Your Brokerage
+Create an Inspiring Mission, Vision & Values Statement for Your Real Estate Business

 Examples of Real Estate Agent Facebook Pages We Love:

-Setting up a real estate agent Facebook page might be one of the most impactful lead generation and marketing projects you can do.
+Setting up a real estate agent Facebook page might be one of the most impactful lead generation and marketing projects you can undertake.
 Once you have a basic page set up, you can start promoting open houses via promoted posts and start placing laser-targeted ads to generate buyer and seller leads.

 ×